 When you have momentum, start combining these tips.
 Start getting down how you’ll put each one into practice every day.
 Do all of the things I mentioned above and you become a new person in 30 days.

 Question: Coach, what do you eat on a daily basis that gives you fuel for your workouts and long distance races.

 Answer: I eat clean fuel like salads and lean meats.
 I try to stay away from pizza and ice cream but occasionally have a cheat meal.
-I use Athletic Greens as a supplement drink and also take a multi-vitamin.
+I use a green supplement drink and also take a multi-vitamin.
 I believe that the food that you eat has a direct link to your well being and daily performance.